kwarrick/kwarrick.github.io/_posts/2014-10-22-linux-program-execution.markdown

 **Overview**

-Loading an ELF executable into memory is handled by the `load_elf_binary` function in `fs/binfmt_elf.c`, which performs consistency checks, allocates memory, and loads the segments into memory before starting execution of the program.
+Loading an ELF executable into memory is handled by the `load_elf_binary` function in `fs/binfmt_elf.c`.

+`load_elf_binary` performs consistency checks, allocates memory, and loads each segment into memory before calling the dynamic linker or starting execution of the program.

 <table style="text-align:center; font-size: 16px;">
 <col style="background-color: #eee;" />